-When any of the rights granted by the IP regime is violated the aggrieved party has two non-mutually exclusive remedies.
-First being civil remedy and the other being a criminal remedy.
-Civil remedies can be enforced by a filing a suit for infringement and/or passing off in the competent court.
-Further in case of copyright, trademark and patent following reliefs of civil nature are available;
+Civil remedies can be enforced by filing a suit for infringement of IP and/or passing off in the competent court.
+Further in case of copyright, trademark and patent following reliefs of civil nature are available to the right holder:

 i.
 Interlocutory/Temporary/Ad-interim Injunction